mamantoha/echo_pages/README.md

-# Echo Pages
+# EchoPages

+`EchoPages` is a simple yet powerful web service built with the Crystal programming language.
-Submit your HTML and instantly receive a URL to access it.
-Simple, fast, and reliable.
+It allows users to submit HTML content and receive a unique URL to access it, making it ideal for sharing and testing HTML snippets.
+The service utilizes SQLite as its database backend.

 ## Contributing